 M.S.E.
 Tracks

-Focuses on the analysis and design of processes that affect the quality of both the natural and built environment.
+ENVIRONMENTAL ENGINEERING AND SCIENCE - This track focuses on the analysis and design of processes that affect the quality of both the natural and built environment.
 Specific topics include: physical, chemical and biological phenomena relevant to drinking water treatment, waste and wastewater treatment, environmental remediation, air pollution and air quality, and transport and transformation of pollutants in the environment.

-Focuses on the role of hydrologic processes in various earth and environmental contexts, including extreme events such as: floods and droughts, climate change impacts, transport within aquatic systems, geomorphology and landscape development, and the analysis, design, and operation of water resources systems.
+HYDROLOGY AND WATER RESOURCES ENGINEERING - This track focuses on the role of hydrologic processes in various earth and environmental contexts, including extreme events such as: floods and droughts, climate change impacts, transport within aquatic systems, geomorphology and landscape development, and the analysis, design, and operation of water resources systems.

-Emphasizes innovative computational, statistical, and “big data” tools with applications to environmental problems in air pollution, energy systems, hydrology, and climate change.
+DATA SCIENCE AND ANALYTICS FOR ENVIRONMENTAL HEALTH AND ENGINEERING - This track emphasizes innovative computational, statistical, and “big data” tools with applications to environmental problems in air pollution, energy systems, hydrology, and climate change.

-Focuses on the use of models of physical and economic systems to analyze and improve the design and operations of public policies, environmental control systems, and infrastructure for energy, transportation, water, and other critical services.
+ENVIRONMENTAL MANAGEMENT AND ECONOMICS - This track focuses on the use of models of physical and economic systems to analyze and improve the design and operations of public policies, environmental control systems, and infrastructure for energy, transportation, water, and other critical services.

 Program Requirements